 It is not at all mandatory that if a student is brilliant and has scored well in 12th then he/she must go for medical or engineering.
 There are other fields too where one can show his Excellency.
 If the best brains will not come in the fields of trade and commerce, economics, the law then how our country’s economy will remain in safe hands?
 Without these persons, the economy will crash as a result of which every citizen of our country has to suffer from financial crises.
 Now you could have understood that medical and engineering are not the only lucrative professions.
 There are other works or professions too which are equally prestigious and important as medical and engineering.

-As per the reports, 95 per cent of engineers in India are not fit for software development jobs.
-97 per cent of graduating engineers want jobs either in software engineering or core engineering.
-However, only 3 per cent have suitable skills to be employed in software or product market, and only 7 per cent are fit for core engineering tasks.
+As per the reports, 95 percent of engineers in India are not fit for software development jobs.
+97 percent of graduating engineers want jobs either in software engineering or core engineering.
+However, only 3 percent have suitable skills to be employed in software or product markets, and only 7 percent are fit for core engineering tasks.
 Doesn't it seem wastage of money and time????
-More the literate unemployment increasing, the more frustration, depression and crimes increasing in our society.
+The more the literate unemployment increasing, the more frustration, depression, and crimes increasing in our society.

-Instead of bearing the tag of unsuccessful engineers, these students could have become successful Teachers, professors, administrative officers, lawyers, bankers, business men, economists, scientists, defence officers, farmers, politicians, writers, artists, architects, fashion designers, pilots, business administrators and industrialists.
+Instead of bearing the tag of unsuccessful engineers, these students could have become successful Teachers, professors, administrative officers, lawyers, bankers, businessmen, economists, scientists, defense officers, farmers, politicians, writers, artists, architects, fashion designers, pilots, business administrators, and industrialists.
 But a single decision ruined all hopes.

-In this competitive world the degrees like medical or engineering cannot assure jobs.
+In this competitive world, degrees like medical or engineering cannot assure jobs.
 Then why to confine your children within these streams only??
 Let them peep inside their hearts, let them decide which career they want to choose.
-Because every successful person is of the view that "any work done with passion leads to excellency".
+Because every successful person is of the view that "any work done with passion leads to excellence".